Tutorial: Creating a Twitter (X) Bot using Python

 )

-Then, I have a very simple code that calculates how many seconds have passed since the beginning of the semester and how many seconds are left until the end of the semester.
+- Then, I have a function that calculates how many seconds have passed since the beginning of the semester and how many seconds are left until the end of the semester.
 Then I calculate the percentage of the semester that has passed.
 Pretty simple, right?

 matplotlib

-library.
-I’m not going to show the code snippet here, but you can find it in the source code.I have two functions that connect to the X API and post the progress image on X:
+library and saved to a PNG file.
+(Check the source code for details.)I have two functions that connect to the X API and post the progress image on X:

 def connect_twitter() -> tuple: